shahzadnaeem/first-fresh-app/README.md

 This will watch the project directory and restart as necessary.

-Watch mode fails with Firefox for some reason and manual page refresh is required 😕
+**Watch mode fails with Firefox for some reason and manual page refresh is required 😕 - see Console for error**

 ### Links